Skip to main content

 What is a false positive drug test?

 Research conducted at Boston Medical Center shows that drug tests produce false positives in 5% to 10% of cases.
-Although this is not a high percentage, the consequences for failing a drug test could jeopardize your career, education, or job prospects.
+Although this is not a high percentage, the consequences of failing a drug test could jeopardize your career, education, or job prospects.
 Several common prescriptions, over-the-counter medications, herbs, vitamins, and even some foods could trigger a false positive drug test.
 According to one study, false positive drug tests are most commonly reported for amphetamine and methamphetamine.
 That’s because common over-the-counter medications can result in false positives for these substances.

 When it comes to prescriptions, “warnings are available, but usually only if you look for them,” says Brent McFadden, Pharm.D., the owner of Brent’s Pharmacy & Diabetes Care in St. George, Utah.
-“It is usually in the fine print and most people, in my experience, don’t read the material given to them by the pharmacist.”
+“It is usually in the fine print, and most people, in my experience, don’t read the material given to them by the pharmacist.

 13 medications that cause false positive drug tests